 The potential risks virtual will witnessing may bring

-Following on from our article at the end of July, ‘Witnessing Wills Virtually in an age of Covid’ where we discussed the change in legislation which allows for Wills to be witnessed remotely, we will now take a look at the potential risks virtual witnessing may bring.
+Following on from our article at the end of July, ‘Witnessing Wills Virtually’ where we discussed the change in legislation which allows for Wills to be witnessed remotely, we will now take a look at the potential risks virtual witnessing may bring.

 The formalities of the Wills Act 1837 have been in place for almost two centuries and are well recognised.
 The change in legislation will increase the risk of errors being made and this will increase the potential for disputes over the incorrect procedure being used.